yanpingl9304/Java_Final/README.md

 ﻿# Java_Final
-original idea:
+original idea:<br/>
-We want to create a bot that search for daily weather info and provide other daily life usages.
+We want to create a bot that search for daily weather info and provide other daily life usages.<br/>
-Current functions are as follows
+Current functions are as follows<br/>
 ==================================================

-weather forecast
+weather forecast<br/>
-gets weather forecast info from weather.com, using its api to extract data.
+gets weather forecast info from weather.com, using its api to extract data.<br/>
+=

-calendar usage
+calendar usage<br/>
-implement google calendar api into our program so that we can modify events just by using the bot.
+implement google calendar api into our program so that we can modify events just by using the bot.<br/>
+=